reklawth/python_ws/numeric_scalar_types/complex_numbers/README.md

 ### Cartesian form:

 A Cartesian coordinate system (US: /kɑːrˈtiʒən/) is a coordinate system that specifies each point uniquely in a plane by a set of numerical coordinates, which are the signed distances to the point from two fixed perpendicular oriented lines, measured in the same unit of length.  https://en.wikipedia.org/wiki/Cartesian_coordinate_system

+## abs()

+abs() returns the magnitude of a number, which is always positive.
+When used with integers, floats, decimals or fractions, it simply returns the absolute alue of the number, which is the non-negative magnitude without regards to its sign.
+In effect, for all number tupes including complex, abs() returns the distance from zero.

+## round()

+round() will rounds to a given number of decimal digits.
+To avoid bias, when there are two equally close alternatives rounding is towards even numbers.
+So round(1.5) rounds up, and round(2.5) rounds down.

+as with abs(), round() is implemented for int (where it has no effect), float, and Decimal.
+It is also implemented for Fraction.  round() is not supported for complex.
+Be aware that when used with float, which uses a binary representation, round() - which is fundamentally a decimal operation - can give surprising results.